Nathan Patterson (footballer): Rangers

 A Rangers youth graduate who attended Holyrood Secondary School in southern Glasgow as a participant in the Scottish Football Association's 'Performance Schools' development programme, Patterson signed a new contract on 21 December 2019, keeping him at the club until 2022.
 He made his debut on 17 January 2020, in a Scottish Cup match against Stranraer at Ibrox Stadium.
 He made his league debut against Kilmarnock on 22 August 2020, coming on as a substitute in the 86th minute in a 2–0 win.

 Patterson made his European debut on 10 December 2020, starting in a 2–0 away win against Polish side Lech Poznań.
-He scored his first goal for the club on 25 February 2021, in a UEFA Europa League match against Royal Antwerp, scoring 16.6 seconds after coming on as a second half substitute.
+He scored his first goal for the club on 25 February 2021, in a UEFA Europa League match against Royal Antwerp, scoring 16.6 seconds after coming on as a second-half substitute.
 Patterson played regularly for Rangers during the later part of their 2020–21 title-winning season, deputising for the injured James Tavernier, until he was suspended for breaching coronavirus pandemic rules.

 Everton

 On 4 January 2022, Patterson signed for Everton on a five-and-a-half-year deal.
-The transfer fee was officially undisclosed, though it was reported that Everton paid Rangers an initial £12 million, with further payments that could potentially take the total value to £16 million.
+The transfer fee was officially undisclosed, though it was believed to have been in the region of £11 million including add-ons.
 Having been signed by manager Rafa Benitez who was soon sacked, Patterson's Everton career got off to a slow start, initially playing for the under-23s rather than the first team.
-This trend continued for the entirety of the 2021/2022 Premier League season, with Patterson making no first team appearances in the Premier League despite the club's continued high hopes for the player.
+This trend continued for the entirety of the 2021-22 Premier League season, with Patterson making no first team appearances in the Premier League despite the club's continued high hopes for the player.
 These limited opportunities for Patterson were, until April, due to the team wanting to give Patterson the time to adjust to the pace and freneticism of the Premier League before handing him a full debut.
-However, Patterson was unable to play after from April 10 onwards due to an ankle injury sustained in Everton's final training session before playing West Ham on April 3.
+However, Patterson was unable to play after from 10 April onwards due to an ankle injury sustained in Everton's final training session before playing West Ham on 3 April.
 This ankle injury required surgery and ruled Patterson out for the remainder of the season.

-Patterson was named to start in all of Everton's four pre-season games before the commencement of the 2022/23 season.
+Patterson was named to start in all of Everton's four pre-season games before the commencement of the 2022-23 season.
 Throughout pre-season, he managed a total of two assists, both coming in the match against Blackpool (Vitaliy Mykolenko's 6th minute goal and Dele Alli's 64th minute goal).
 Patterson's positive performances in pre-season earned him the plaudits of both his manager and former footballers alike.

+After suffering a serious injury against Chelsea on 15 April 2024, Patterson made his long-awaited return nearly ten months later in a 4-0 defeat to Manchester United.